1. Farm 254 Ysterputz

-Blue lace agate is a rare variety of the mineral chalcedony characterised by its distinctive blue and white wavy bands.
-Although some material can resemble blue agate, the two materials are not the same.
+Blue lace agate is a rare variety of the mineral chalcedony characterised by distinctive blue and white wavy bands.
+Although some material can resemble blue agate, the two are not the same.

-The mine is synonymous with George Swanson who is said to have discovered it around 1962.
-That's not quite accurate however because it was in fact discovered by Willy Preiss.
-Preiss who lived in Namibia's capital Windhoek initially discovered the deposit but living some 400 miles away made managing operations there very difficult.
+It's synonymous with George Swanson who it's widely reported discovered the mine around 1962.
+That's not quite accurate however because it was discovered by Willy Preiss.
+Preiss lived some 400 miles away in Namibia's capital Windhoek which made managing operations there very difficult.

 George Swanson.
 Photo taken prior to 2001.

 Mining blue lace agate was never easy.
-The material is located deep inside a narrow trench and was initially extracted entirely by hand.
+The stone which is located deep inside a narrow trench was initially extracted by hand.
 As recently as 2015 miners were climbing down chain ladders to gain access to it.
-Having been removed with chisels and jackhammers, the stone was then raised to the surface in buckets attached by chains to a crane at the side of the pit.
+After being removed with chisels and jackhammers it was raised to the surface in buckets.
+These were attached by chains to a crane at the side of the pit.
 For this reason large pieces of blue lace agate are extremely rare.

-Mining operations for blue lace agate are believed to have started in 1962 although the first official production figures didn't appear until three years later.
-For the next fifty years a huge quantity of this blue and white stone was excavated and traded around the world.
+Mining operations are believed to have started in 1962.
+The first official production figures didn't appear until three years later.
+For the next fifty years huge quantities of blue lace agate were excavated and traded around the world.

-Following his death George Swanson's son took over the business but due to lack of interest, poor management or a bit of both, mining operations were dramatically scaled back.
-Since 2017 no material has been mined from Ysterputz on farm 254 and access to visitors is forbidden.
+Following his death George Swanson's son took over the business.
+Due to lack of interest, poor management or a bit of both, mining operations were dramatically scaled back.
+Since 2017 no new material has been mined from Ysterputz on farm 254 and visitor access is forbidden.

 George Swanson South African Cowboy

-Having recently found a new supplier in South Africa who had a limited quantity of blue lace agate for sale, I asked him about George Swanson and the current situation with the Ysterputz mine.
-He then told me the following story;
+Having recently found a new supplier in South Africa who had a limited quantity of blue lace agate, I asked him about George Swanson and the situation with the Ysterputz mine.
+He told me the following story;

 George was one of the founder members of the Cape Town Gem and Mineral Club.
 By the time I met him he was already an old guy.
 He was a classic cowboy as in he looked exactly how you'd expect a cowboy to look.
 He always wore a bolo tie and massive belt buckle both of which had a blue lace agate.
 He also wore a large hat.

-Although he continued living in South Africa he brought all the material that was mined in Namibia back to his yard in Springbok.
+Although he remained in South Africa he took all material mined in Namibia back to his yard in Springbok.
 There it was cleaned up and processed before being sold to dealers across the country.
 It was also exported around the world.

-A lot of bad things were said about old George but each month he made the long drive to the Cape Town Gem and Mineral Club to sell his material.
+Many bad things were said about old George but each month he made the long drive to the Cape Town Gem and Mineral Club to sell his blue lace agate.
 He was totally committed.
-He'd also do many of the fairs even if he did sometimes turn up a day or so late.
+He would also do many of the fairs even if he did sometimes turn up a day or so late.

-The supervisors who still live there are trying to make ends meet but they're not allowed to mine or remove any of the blue lace agate.
+The supervisors who still live there are trying to make ends meet but are not allowed to mine or remove any of the blue lace agate.
 That just leaves them with a material known as crazy lace which although quite good, is not amazing.
 They're struggling to get by but are coping.
-Later this year there's a field trip in the area and a few of the guys will no doubt pop in to see they're okay.
+Later this year there's a field trip in the area and a few of the guys will no doubt pop in to make sure they're okay.

 The blue lace agate from Ysterputz is really fantastic.
 It cuts and polishes very well, the colour is deeper than the Zambian or Malawi material and in terms of final finish when polished, it's much better than anything from the other sources.

-Good old George, a tough bugger but a character none of us will forget in the history of rocks and minerals from South Africa."
+Good old George, a tough bugger but a character none of us will forget."

-The blue lace agate that I received was really outstanding and I couldn't have been happier.
-Sadly the supply has now really dried up and there's almost nothing left available to buy from the deposit in Southern Namibia.
+The blue lace agate I received was really outstanding and I couldn't have been happier.
+The supply has now dried up completely and there's almost nothing left to buy from Ysterputz.

-Namibian Blue Lace is an amazing website that features many incredible photos of this blue variety of chalcedony.
-It's only for information purposes so stone cannot be bought through the website or the owner directly.
+Namibian Blue Lace is an amazing website that features many incredible photos.
+It's only for information purposes so stone cannot be bought online or from the owner directly.